|HMRC Reference:Notice 203A (October 2012)||View Change History|

 If EMCS is available but you continue to have problems submitting a report of receipt, you should contact the EMCS Helpdesk (see section 15 for contact details).
 Where the problem is with the system and cannot be resolved, they will issue you with a manual closure request form.
 This must be completed and returned to the Helpdesk without delay, as the movement will remain open on EMCS until the required information is received.

 On receipt of a fully completed manual closure request form, we will forward it on to the authorities in the Member State of dispatch for them to close the movement on EMCS.
-For manual closures carried out after 15 October 2012 you and the consignor should receive a message through EMCS confirming that the movement has been manually closed.
+You and the consignor should receive a message through EMCS confirming that the movement has been manually closed.

 Please note: you could become liable to a financial penalty where you fail to receipt movements you receive via EMCS.
 In addition, where a movement is not closed on EMCS your supplier may be required to pay duty in the Member State of dispatch.